 Private landlords have a legal responsibility to ensure that a rented house meets a legal standard of repair called the Repairing Standard.
-Tenants are supported to ensure that their landlord is maintaining the property to the appropriate standards.

 - The property must be wind and water tight in all other respects reasonably fit for people to live in.

 - The structure and exterior (including drains, gutters and external pipes) must be in a reasonable state of repair and in proper working order.

 - Installations for supplying water, gas and electricity and for sanitation, space heating and heating water must be in a reasonable state of repair and in proper working order.

 - Any fixtures, fittings and appliances that the landlord provides under the tenancy must be in a reasonable state of repair and in proper working order.

 - Any furnishings that the landlord provides under the tenancy must be capable of being used safely for the purpose for which they are designed.

 - The property must have a satisfactory way of detecting fires and for giving warning in the event of a fire or suspected fire.

 Every landlord who is required to register as a private landlord must comply.
 A letting agent may rent a property on behalf of a landlord but the landlord is still responsible for complying with the Repairing Standard.